mawinkler/playground-one/docs/scenarios/threat-intelligence/sandbox-analysis/sb-s3-bucket-scanning.md

 The scanner consists out of the following components:

 - A Lambda function triggered by `s3:ObjectCreated` events.
-It uses the File Security Python SDK via gRPC for File Security or RESTful API for Sandbox submission.
+It uses the RESTful API for Sandbox submission.
 - The function uses a custom layer containing the required dependencies including the File Security Python SDK.
 - An S3 Bucket with the permission to notify the Lambda.
 - An IAM Role and Policy.